After a staggering loss of life on Iwo Jima, American military leaders scrambled to justify the invasion

 Marine Capt.
 Robert S. Burrell has taught history at the U.S. Naval Academy.
 His published research on Iwo Jima won awards from the Society of Military History, the Naval Historical Foundation, the Naval Historical Center, and the Marine Corps Heritage Foundation.
-This article is adapted from his book The Ghosts of Iwo Jima (Texas A&M University Press, 2006) and appeared in the Winter 2007 issue of MHQ (Vol. 19, No. 2, p.
-49).
+This article is adapted from his book The Ghosts of Iwo Jima (Texas A&M University Press, 2006).

 This article originally appeared in the Winter 2007 issue (Vol. 19, No. 2) of MHQ—The Quarterly Journal of Military History with the headline: Worth the Cost?
 Justification of the Iwo Jima Invasion

 Want to have the lavishly illustrated, premium-quality print edition of MHQ delivered directly to you four times a year?
 Subscribe now at special savings!